-[Update: Rolling Out] The Razer Phone 2’s Android Pie update rolls out next week for unlocked devices
+[Update 2: AT&T Rollout] The Razer Phone 2’s Android Pie update rolls out next week for unlocked devices

 Razer is one of the most popular gaming device manufacturers thanks to their stylish lineup of PC accessories, laptops, and other hardware.
 Back in January of 2017, they bought a small smartphone startup called Nextbit.
 This was our first clue that the company would introduce its own product to the smartphone industry.
 It didn’t take them long, as it was only November of 2017 when we saw the first Razer Phone.
 The phone is pretty appealing to smartphone enthusiasts with its top-tier specifications and unique 120Hz variable refresh rate display.
 The company followed up with the Razer Phone 2, released a few months ago in October of 2018.